 How much you and employees will contribute to the cost of coverage.

 When coverage will take effect.
 Benefits may be effective when employees are first hired or after a waiting period (up to 90 days for medical coverage), as long as you comply with applicable laws.
 Benefits elected during annual enrollment are effective January 1 of the following year.

 Review and refine benefit groups.
 Once you log on to Benefits Connect, choose Employer Agreement, then Create a New Model.
 If you’re an existing employer, current members, benefit groups, benefits selections, and employer contributions will be populated based on the last year’s selections, but the new year’s costs will be reflected.
 Review and modify the members in each benefit group.

 Select benefits.
-Choose benefits to offer to each group: medical, retirement, death and disability, dental, vision eyewear coverage, and/or flexible spending accounts (tax-advantaged accounts).
+Choose benefits to offer to each group.
 Indicate your employer contribution toward the cost of coverage, where applicable.